Alcohol and social situations are both strong triggers for smoking. It's good to be prepared for this.

 If you do drink, be careful not to drink a lot.
 Research confirms that if you drink enough to start feeling the effects - where you would no longer be able to drive a car (0.05), or you’re feeling tipsy - you’re in danger of having a cigarette.

 If you have friends who smoke, consider what it might be like to spend time with them once you quit.
 Some people find it helpful to pick a phrase like: “I’m quitting smoking”, or “No thanks, I don’t smoke”.
-Avoid friends who smoke for the first few weeks, particularly in situations where you used to smoke together.
+For the first few weeks, try and avoid friends who smoke, particularly in situations where you used to smoke together.

 and for the tough times …